A Novel Method for the Extrinsic Calibration of a 2D Laser Rangefinder and a Camera: Introduction

-One of the earliest methods for LRF-camera calibration is presented by Zhang and Pless~\cite{Zhang} using points-on-plane constraints (laser points must lie on the plane of the calibration pattern).
-The weakness of this approach is that the cost function in the nonlinear optimization only focuses on the distance between the laser points and the corresponding plane, which only constrains two out of six degrees of freedom.
-However, the remaining four degrees of the relative pose between the camera and the LRF have ambiguity (See Fig.~\ref{fig:ambiguity}).
-Consequently, the solution may converge to a local minimum.
+There is a large body of work on the LRF-camera calibration.
+One of the earliest methods is presented by Zhang and Pless~\cite{Zhang} using points-on-plane constraints.
+However, only two degrees of freedom are constrained for the relative pose between the camera and the LRF from a single input observation.
 Therefore, this method requires a large number of different observations with a wide range of views (more than 20 snapshots) for accuracy.

-Vasconcelos et al.~\cite{Vasconcelos} and Zhou~\cite{Zhou} presented minimal solutions to address disadvantages in~\cite{Zhang}.
-In contrast to our method, both techniques require multiple observations (at least three) and have inherent degeneracy (two planes are parallel or there exists a dangerous cylinder).
+Vasconcelos et al.~{\cite{Vasconcelos}} presented a minimal solution by forming a perspective-three-point (P3P) problem to address disadvantages in~{\cite{Zhang}}.
+Zhou~{\cite{Zhou}} further proposed an algebraic method for extrinsic calibration.
+Both techniques require multiple observations (at least three), and have inherent degeneracy where intersecting lines of two planes with the third plane are parallel, and three intersecting points of laser segments from three input observations are on a danger cylinder.